Information regarding the earthquake-prone status of a building is public information and is available from Council on request.

 If you have any questions, please call us on 0800 486 486 or email: EQPBuildings@kapiticoast.govt.nz

-Buildings that will not be assessed include single storey residential buildings and two (or more) storey residential buildings that contain only one or two household units.
+Buildings that will not be profiled include single storey residential buildings and two (or more) storey residential buildings that contain only one or two household units.

 Public safety is the first concern in an emergency situation, with buildings and contents of secondary concern.
 The earthquake-prone provisions of the Building Act 2004 focus on the prevention of personal injury and the protection of other properties.

-If you want to have an Initial Evaluation Procedure (IEP) or Detailed Seismic Assessment (DSA) of the building you live or work in carried out, you can ask your landlord to arrange for this assessment to be carried out.
+If you want to have an Initial Seismic Assessment (ISA) or Detailed Seismic Assessment (DSA) of the building you live or work in carried out, you can ask your landlord to arrange for this assessment to be carried out.
 However they are under no obligation to have this done.